andrewdyer/slim3-mailer/README.md

 $app->run();
 ```

-If you application doesn't use Twig views already, you will need to also attach
+If your application doesn't use Twig views already, you will need to also attach
 this to your container.

 ```php